cmcmteixeira/article-test/article/README.md

 ```
 - Run `docker-compose build` (unfortunately this may take
 a while as the dependencies have to be fetched and both projects
-are build independently)
+are build independently; it usually takes less than 10 minutes)
 - Run `docker-compose up -d` (due to concurrency issues, it may happen that the services are
 started before rabbit and postgres are ready to accept connections)
 - Check if the article service is up by running `curl -v http://127.0.0.1:9000/_meta/health` ;
 if the reponse is 200 then the service should be up, if not;
-running `docker-compose up -d` again should start the service fix the issue
+running `docker-compose up -d` again should start the service and fix the issue
 - Perform the same check for the article updater service by running `curl -v http://127.0.0.1:9001/_meta/health` ;
 If the service is not up, running `docker-compose up -d` should fix it as well
 - Go to `localhost:9000` !!!